 What is a manufacturer's warranty?

-Manufacturer's warranties offer repair, service and replacement of a specific appliance or system.
-These warranties are offered by the original equipment manufacturer, or OEM.
-Contracts are usually limited to one year, unless you also purchase an extended warranty.
-An extended warranty may also be offered through the OEM, through the store or dealer where the purchase was made or even through a third-party company.
-Some credit card companies also offer extended warranties as incentives to potential new users.
+Manufacturer's warranties offer repair, service, and replacement of a specific appliance or system.
+These warranties are offered by the original equipment manufacturer, often referred to as an OEM.
+Contracts are usually limited to one year unless you purchase an extended warranty through the OEM, store or dealer where you purchased the appliance or system, or even through a third-party company.

-A manufacturer's warranty usually covers parts and labor for twelve 12 months from the purchase date (or sometimes the date of installation) of the appliance or system.
-It's important to note that a manufacturer's warranty coverage is limited to the original purchase made by the original owner.
-That means if you "inherit" a faulty stove or inefficient air conditioner when you purchase a home, you can't take advantage of the warranty contracts between the manufacturer and the original buyer/owner.
+A manufacturer's warranty usually covers parts and labor for 12 months from the purchase date (or sometimes the date of installation).
+It's important to note that the manufacturer's warranty coverage is limited to the original purchase made by the original owner.
+That means if you "inherit" a faulty stove or inefficient air conditioner when purchasing a home, you can't take advantage of the manufacturer's warranty between that agreement between the manufacturer and the original buyer/owner.

 How to choose between warranties

-When it comes to figuring out exactly what kind of warranty that you need, it's important to take the time to understand all of the details.
+When it comes to figuring out which kind of warranty you need, it's important to take the time to understand all of the details.
 Here are some questions you should ask when reviewing any warranty contract:

 If you're a homeowner, you know it's not a matter of if something will break down, but when.
 That's why homeowners across America rely on the service and coverage of an American Home Shield Home Warranty®.